 Are skinny jeans in style for 2023?

 I’m sure you will notice that skinny jeans are NOT in this list.
 That doesn’t mean you won’t see them in stores (the retailers carry what sells, and many women are reluctant to give up on styles they have grown comfortable with.)
 But skinny jeans are definitely on the downward slope of the trend spectrum.

 If you’re not ready to give up your skinny jeans, by all means, keep wearing them.
 To stay looking current, try matching them with more updated styles of tops and footwear.

 But just remember, we all had to get used to skinny jeans back in the day.
 Sometimes it takes a while for our eyes to adjust to new trends, and what looks flattering to you today might change as the newer denim silhouettes become more mainstream.

 For example, I used to detest crop flares.
 I thought they looked ridiculous on everyone.
 (I’m sure some of you still do.)
 Well, now I love them!

-So yeah… Take this list of denim trends for fall 2022 with a grain of salt, but don’t write them off just because you don’t like them at first.
+So take this list of denim trends for fall 2023 with a grain of salt, but don’t write them off just because you don’t like them at first.
 Part of staying current and not getting stuck in a style rut is being open to trying new things.

-That doesn’t mean we should all jump on every trend that comes down the pike, either, so be selective and wear what looks best on you.
+That doesn’t mean we should all jump on every trend that comes down the pike, either, so be selective and wear what feels authentic to you.